Oregon Lambert

-Ten different major map projections have been commonly used in Oregon, and all have varied error across the state.
-A common projection for data display, analysis, publishing and transfer is needed.
-The Oregon Geographic Information Council endorsed the use of Oregon Lambert as a standard for state agencies.
+Ten different major map projections have been commonly used in Oregon and all have varied error across the state.
+A common projection for statewide data display, analysis, publishing, and transfer was needed so the

-Coordinate Reference System description
+Coordinate Reference System Description

 Projection: LAMBERT CONIC CONFORMAL